nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 Multi-factor authentication starts being requested, but not in effect yet.

-During this transition period, setting up the MFA will be necessary in order to finish authenticating.
+During this transition period, setting up the MFA will be necessary to finish authenticating.
 It will not be requested yet when logging in.

 ##### Starting From April 14, 2020

-Multi-factor authentication comes into effect and needed to authenticate.
+Multi-factor authentication comes into effect and is needed to authenticate.

 If you have not set up your MFA yet, you will be able to set it up while logging in.
 This second factor will be requested once a week to authenticate.